HOLISTIC HEALTH

 The Benefits of coaching are,

-A coach can help clients create plans for a healthy lifestyle alongside a physician they fill in the gaps in care and provide the support that some clients need to fulfill their goals.
+• A coach can help clients create plans for a healthy lifestyle.
+Along with a physician they fill in the gaps in care and provide the support that some clients need to fulfill their goals.

 Yoga